NBISweden/AGAT/docs/gxf.md

     In addition to these, ACEDB typically dumps GFF with specific tag-value pairs for given feature types.
 These tag-value pairs may be considered 'standard' GFF tag-values with respect to ACEDB databases. (rbsk: These will be summarized in a table here in the near future)

-    Version 2 change: In version 2, the optional [group] field is renamed to [attribute] (09/99) and must have an tag value structure following the syntax used within objects in a .ace file, flattened onto one line by semicolon separators.
+    Version 2 change: In version 2, the optional [group] field is renamed to [attribute] (09/99) and must have an tag-value structure following the syntax used within objects in a .ace file, flattened onto one line by semicolon separators.
 Tags must be standard identifiers ([A-Za-z][A-Za-z0-9_]*).
 Free text values must be quoted with double quotes.
 Note: all non-printing characters in such free text value strings (e.g. newlines, tabs, control characters, etc) must be explicitly represented by their C (UNIX) style backslash-escaped representation (e.g. newlines as '\n', tabs as '\t').
 As in ACEDB, multiple values can follow a specific tag.
 The aim is to establish consistent use of particular tags, corresponding to an underlying implied ACEDB model if you want to think that way (but acedb is not required).
 Examples of these would be: seq1     BLASTX  similarity   101  235 87.1 + 0	Target "HBA_HUMAN" 11 55 ; E_value 0.0003 dJ102G20 GD_mRNA coding_exon 7105 7201   .  - 2 Sequence "dJ102G20.C1.1"